 Top Tips

-- Optional: Toast bread in a greased panini press to get it thin and crispy, like the Joe & the Juice sandwich.
+- Optional: Toast bread in a greased panini press to get it thin and crispy.
 Otherwise, use a regular toaster.

 - Part of this sandwich's charm is the play between the toasty, warm bread and the creamy, cool filling, so I recommend serving immediately.